desci-eth/SciOS-Home-Site/_pages/home.md

 <b>Time: </b><i>11am-12pm</i>

-Join us to “set the table” for a week of desci topics grounded by posing the question “what is science” and answering that it is a collection of pretty naturally decentralized protocols (the main chunk of the talk will be breaking this out into specific examples)— an examination of how centralization of implementations has become common, and then end on motivating the development of new implementations which are more decentralized.
+Join us to “set the table” for a week of desci topics grounded by posing the question “what is science” and exploring the hypthesis that science is a collection of decentralized protocols.
+We will explore some examples including peer-review, lab notebooks and citation mechanisms.
+Furthmoremore, we will examine how the implementations of these protocols has centralized.
+We conclude by motivating the development of  more decentralized implementations of these protocols.

 <br/><a href="https://www.notion.so/elianna/DID-and-Permissions-a20f1d098eff43919c0e85152f4a04bc?pvs=4" target="_blank"><button class="btn btn-warning btn-sm">Read more</button></a>
 </div>